i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 No minimum version check should be necessary unless incompatible changes to proposal 152 are made after a release.

-Preliminary support: 0.9.49, early 2021.
+Target release: 0.9.49, early 2021.
-ECIES routers will not automatically become floodfill; must be manually configured.

-Target release: 0.9.50, mid-2021
 ECIES routers may automatically become floodfill.

 Rekeying and New Installs
 ---------------------------

-New installs will default to ECIES at some point.
+New installs will default to ECIES as of release 0.9.49.

 Gradually rekey all routers to minimize risk and disruption to the network.
 Use existing code that did the rekeying for sig type migration years ago.